 City Academy Board of Trustees

-The City Academy Board of Trustees (Board) meets at school at 4:15 PM on the third Wednesday of each month August – June, but in December only by vote each year.
+The City Academy Board of Trustees (Board) is governed by bylaws and articles of incorporation.
+The Board meets at school at 4:15 PM on the third Wednesday of each month August – June, but in December only by vote each year.
 All Board members are elected to the Board from the community at large except one seat on the board held by the parent chair of the City Academy Advisory Council.
 All Board meetings follow open meeting laws.

-The City Academy Board serves a dual purpose both as the School Board for City Academy, and as the fiduciary board for City Academy’s 501(c)3 status.
+The City Academy Board serves a dual purpose both as the School Board for City Academy, and as the fiduciary board for the Salt Lake City charter school’s 501(c)3 status.